• Skip to main content

 Instructions

-• Preheat oven to 375°F. Peel potatoes, and, using a mandolin or vegetable slicer, cut into very thin slices.
+• Heat oven to 375°F. Peel potatoes, and, using a mandolin or vegetable slicer, cut into very thin slices.
 In a large bowl, gently toss potatoes with salt, pepper, garlic powder, parsley, thyme, sage, rosemary, cheese, and onion, until everything is evenly mixed.
 Be careful not to break the thin potato slices.

 • Working with a small handful of potatoes at a time, gently line up coated slices in a 10-inch cast-iron skillet or 2-quart baking dish.
 Pour milk and broth over potatoes.
 Cover pan with foil and seal around edges.